 What are the plans for 2018?

 As Health Connections Mendip is always patient-led we train the people who are interested in becoming a Community Connector.
-During 2017 we have training sessions planned for patients, schools and colleges, care agencies, housing associations, community police, town council staff and staff at residential and nursing homes.
+During 2018 we have training sessions planned for patients, schools and colleges, care agencies, housing associations, community police, town council staff and staff at residential and nursing homes.
 As well as training in Frome which is funded by the Town council , we now have Nataliya Wills offering training in Shepton Mallet, Wells, Glastonbury and Street.

 If you are interested in becoming a Community Connector, please contact Community Connector Co-ordinator Julie Carey-Downes.